sigdev2/tinyjq/README.md

 # tinyjq
-TinyJq - is tiny vertion of jquery with some assitional utilite functions
+TinyJq - is tiny version of jquery with some additional utilite functions